How to Unglue Wood Joints — Dissolve and Remove Glue Easily

 Hide Glue

 It comes in two variations: hot and wet glue.
-The prior-mentioned is a solid glue residue heated with hot water, while the latter comes in liquid form and does not need heat for application.
+The former is a solid glue residue heated with hot water, while the latter comes in liquid form and does not need heat for application.

 Ways to Separate and Break Wood Glue Joints and Pieces